National Theatre (Munich): Second theatre – 1825 to 1943

 Designed by Leo von Klenze, the second theatre incorporated Neo-Grec features in its portico and triangular pediment and an entrance supported by Corinthian columns.
 In 1925 it was modified to create an enlarged stage area with updated equipment.
 The building was gutted in an air raid on the night of 3 October 1943.

 Third theatre – 1963 to present

 The third and present theatre (1963) recreates Karl von Fischer's original neo-classical design, though on a slightly larger, 2,100-seat scale.
 The magnificent royal box is the centre of the interior rondel, decorated with two large caryatids.
-The new stage covers 2500 m2, and is thus the world's third largest, after the Opéra Bastille in Paris and the Grand Theatre, Warsaw.
+The new stage covers 2500 m2, and is thus Europe's third largest, after the Opéra Bastille in Paris and the Grand Theatre, Warsaw.

 Through the consistent use of wood as a building material, the auditorium has excellent acoustics.
 Architect Gerhard Moritz Graubner closely preserved the original look of the foyer and main staircase.
 It opened on 21 November 1963 with an invitation-only performance of Die Frau ohne Schatten under the baton of Joseph Keilberth.
 Two nights later came the first public performance, of Die Meistersinger von Nürnberg, again under Keilberth.